Chris Redfield: Concept and design

-In Resident Evil 7 (2017), Takeuchi said Chris was being proposed as the main character at the time and had to be developed into a hero since this was the first time we had seen him in a long time.
-Looking back, Takeuchi realized that developing a Resident Evil game isn't the same as creating a hero character like Chris.
+For Resident Evil 7: Biohazard (2017), Takeuchi said Chris was being proposed as the main character at that time and had to be written as the hero since his last appearance.
+Looking back, Takeuchi realized that making a Resident Evil game isn't the same as creating a hero character like Chris.
 According to producer Masachika Kawata, the main playable character would be "totally new" rather than a "macho superhero" like Chris from Resident Evil 5.
 Director Kōshi Nakanishi thought that Chris' appearance in Resident Evil 6 would be "not suitable for Resident Evil 7s game engine or aesthetic".
 Nakanishi reasoned that "[a]lthough it is a fairly realistic impression, even if it mixes with the character of 7, it seems that a sense of incongruity will come out."
 Producers wanted to give the character a more "photorealistic depiction" with an entirely new design.
 Nakanishi felt that if Chris looked the same as in previous titles, players would get a sense of "incongruity", although commentators and players held that the changes made the character unrecognizable.

 Chris appears as a major supporting character in Resident Evil Village (2021); however, he is instead shown as more nefarious in the game's trailers due to killing protagonist Ethan Winters' wife Mia Winters and kidnapping his daughter Rosemary Winters, which surprised longtime fans.
 Chris' actions served as a major mystery to the game before its release, which director Morimasa Sato felt was an opportunity to showcase the character's progression to fans who were already familiar with him.
 His appearance was again redesigned, with a new outfit incorporating a coat.